Jan 17 2009

 I am not going to give plans and detailed instructions on how exactly to build a Chicken Coop.
 What is the point!

 I don’t know how much room you have or how many Chickens you want to keep.
 This is about how to build a Chicken House for free so we will all have our own design depending on what materials we can get hold of.
 The ver great John Seymour has some great designs for movable houses if you want to have a Chicken House that you can maybe put on Vegetable plots so they can clear the weeds.
-Amazon UK or US
+Amazon UK or US always has his book in stock.

 Here is how to build a Chicken House for free: